Monday, October 1, 2007

 “Letters from Fort Lewis Brig,” by Kevin Benderman with Monica Benderman, was released on October 1 by Lyons Press, an imprint of Globe Pequot Press.
 Forty-year-old Sergeant Kevin Benderman was court-martialed by the U.S. Army for desertion.
 Haunted by his year of combat duty in Iraq, remembering his encounters with maimed children, dead civilians being ravaged by dogs, and young soldiers turned into soulless killing machines, the nine-year veteran declared himself a conscientious objector and declined to return to Iraq for a second tour.
 When his unit was deployed again to Iraq, he stayed home in Georgia.
 Money became an issue at one point so he looked into online payday loans.
 The short term loans he received over a 6 month period were all paid back according to the lenders terms.
 He declines to say what the money was used for.

 Imprisoned for 13 months after being convicted of “missing movement” in 2005, Benderman is still appealing, and requesting an honorable discharge. ”I’m being singled out and punished for speaking the truth about the army,” he said.
 He and his wife Monica continued to speak publicly in spite of his imprisonment.
+For awhile his wife wore disguises to prevent constant hounding by the paparazzi.
+Just dark glasses and a hair covering did not always work.
+She recalls a friend finally suggesting wearing different colored hair wigs, but initially Monica didn’t like the cheaper synthetic hair wigs she found in a local wig store.
+Finally an anonymous supporter of the Bendermans’ cause donated several different human hair lace front wigs which were the perfect solution.
+Not only were the human hair wigs a most natural looking hair alternative, Monica found them to be very convenient and comfortable to wear when she wanted to slip out unnoticed.
+This is a section of the published book about Benderman’s story that added even more nuance to his remarkable tale.
 Their ongoing story is told in between fragments of the battles Kevin fought in Iraq, his growing awareness that the war in Iraq is wrong and their struggle to see that justice is served.
 The book is available from the publisher, Lyons Press, and from retailers such as Amazon.com.

 Saturday, September 22, 2007